 Metropolitan has entered into several water exchange and storage agreements with other agencies.
 These agreements provide Metropolitan with additional reliable water supplies to supplement deliveries of Colorado River and SWP water.
 Metropolitan is also actively pursuing other agreements, both within and outside its service area, to provide additional water supplies.
 The exchange and storage agreements generally provide for advance delivery of water during periods when water is available.
 At a later time when water is needed, these programs can then return water to improve Metropolitan's reliability.
 Expenditures associated with these agreements have been recorded as prepaid costs and are charged to cost of water as the water is withdrawn.
-At December 31, 2024 and 2023, prepaid water costs totaled approximately \$241.5 million and \$215.1 million, respectively.
+At March 31, 2025 and 2024, prepaid water costs totaled approximately \$236.5 million and \$216.4 million, respectively.

-(b) Prepaid Costs-Delta Habitat Conservation and Conveyance
+(b) Delta Habitat Conservation and Conveyance

 In March 2009, Metropolitan, other SWP contractors, federal CVP contractors, and the U.S. Department of Interior's Bureau of Reclamation entered into funding agreements with DWR.
-The agreements are known collectively as the Delta Habitat Conservation and Conveyance Program (DHCCP) Funding Agreement and the Bay Delta Conservation Plan and Delta Habitat Conservation and Conveyance Plan (BDCP - DHCCP) Supplemental Funding Agreement.
+The agreements are known collectively as the Delta Habitat Conservation and Conveyance Program (DHCCP) Funding Agreement and the Bay

+Delta Conservation Plan and Delta Habitat Conservation and Conveyance Plan (BDCP - DHCCP) Supplemental Funding Agreement.
 Metropolitan's three-year DHCCP agreement provides funding of approximately \$35.0 million for Metropolitan's share (24 percent).
 Metropolitan's two-year BDCP-DHCCP agreement provides funding of approximately \$25.0 million (25 percent).
-The funding provided by both agreements supports development of the BDCP which was later on adapted as CWF, see Note 6(b), through environmental analysis, planning and design of Delta conservation measures including Delta water conveyance options.
-The two-tunnel CWF project shifted to a single tunnel project referred to as the Delta Conveyance Project with the announcement of Governor Newsom on February 12, 2019.
-Total prepaid costs at December 31, 2024 and 2023 were \$58.7 million and \$58.6 million, respectively.
+The funding provided by both agreements supported development of the BDCP, see Note 6(b), through environmental analysis, planning and design of Delta conservation measures including Delta water conveyance options.
+The BDCP was never approved.
+Instead, in 2017, DWR approved the California WaterFix.
+In 2019, as a result of then newly-elected Governor Newsom's change in policy direction, DWR rescinded the CWF project approval, de-certified the Final EIR and revoked several permit applications and a revenue bond resolution it had adopted in 2017 to finance CWF.
+Consistent with Governor Newsom's policy direction, DWR prepared an EIR studying a range of single-tunnel Delta conveyance options.